pukoframework/pukoframework.github.io/docs/basics/system-class.md

 You can customize the look of not authenticated page at `system/permission.html`.
 No controller file available for this.

-> All html template only available when you extend the controller class to View middleware.
+<small>All html template only available when you extend the controller class to View middleware.</small>